LearnThroughStories/learnthroughstories.github.io/docs/developer-notes.md

          <div class="text-center">
             <div class="body-text">

-The _xxx_-text-wrapper contains the position and size of that particular block.
-In general, the `text-wrapper` class contains all the generic properties of all such absolutely positioned units.
+The _xxx_-text-wrapper contains the position and size of that particular block, and the `text-wrapper` class contains the properties common to all such absolutely positioned units.
 The `text-center` class is meant to center the text vertically in the allotted height, and be a scroll container for the contained body-text.

 ## books.html